You’re not alone – I’ve been there, too.

 I’m a creative who indulges in textiles and mixed media (you can see some of my work at laurasummerhill.com).
 I love the beach, riding my parent’s vintage bicycle built for two with my kids, my husband’s music, podcasts in the carpool line, boiled peanuts, Tom Petty, and a good book at the end of the day.
 My prized possessions are my passport and my library card.

 Mindfulness and spiritual practices are an integral part of my life.
-I am trained in Transcendental Meditation, Path of Freedom by Prison Mindfulness Institute, and am active in my faith community.
+I am trained in Transcendental Meditation, Path of Freedom by Prison Mindfulness Institute, Mindful Based Eating (MB-Eat), and am active in my faith community.

 Community engagement is important to me.
-I’ve volunteered with The Ties Program, supporting international adoptees participating in birth country travel, Girls Scouts, and teaching ESL.
-I enjoy volunteering with incarcerated mothers via the Women’s Storybook Project of Texas, talking with community groups about anxiety and grief, and leading workshops on art + creativity.
-I look forward to supporting veterans with Operation Red Wings Foundation in 2024.
+I’ve volunteered with The Ties Program (supporting international adoptees participating in birth country travel), Girls Scouts, and teaching ESL.
+I enjoy volunteering with incarcerated mothers via the Women’s Storybook Project of Texas, supporting veterans with Operation Red Wings Foundation, talking with community groups about anxiety and grief, and leading workshops on art + creativity.